Member of Parliament e-mail: [email protected]

-Dr. Colin Carrie is the proud son of a career Royal Canadian Navy officer.
-His family settled in Oshawa when Colin was 15 years old.
-A graduate of Oshawa’s RS McLaughlin CVI, Colin earned a bachelor’s degree in kinesiology from the University of Waterloo and graduated from the Canadian Memorial Chiropractic College as a Doctor of Chiropractic in 1989.
-After graduation, Colin returned to Oshawa where he established his practice and raised his family.
-Colin and his wife Elizabeth have three children.
+The proud son of a career Royal Canadian Navy officer, Colin and his family settled in Oshawa when he was 15 years old.
+A graduate of RS McLaughlin CVI, Colin earned a bachelor’s degree in kinesiology from the University of Waterloo and graduated from the Canadian Memorial Chiropractic College as a Doctor of Chiropractic in 1989.
+He returned to Oshawa where he established his practice and raised his family.
+Colin and his wife Elizabeth have three grown children.

-Colin was elected to represent Oshawa for the first time in June 2004, having won a hard-fought battle in Canada's most competitive and exciting three-way race.
+Colin was elected to represent Oshawa for the first time on June 28, 2004, winning a hard-fought battle in Canada's most competitive and exciting three-way race.
 He was successfully re-elected in six tough general elections, many of which were fought against well-known Canadian public/private sector union leaders and well-funded special interest groups: January 2006, October 2008, May 2011, October 2015, October 2019 and most recently, in September 2021 -- tying former MP and federal NDP leader Ed Broadbent's record of seven consecutive federal wins in the riding.

-Growing up in Oshawa meant spending his summers working in the GM plant.
+Growing up in Oshawa meant spending his summers working in Oshawa's General Motors plants.
 This experience, coupled with his dedication to our community, lead Colin to create the Conservative Automotive Caucus shortly after being elected.
-During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as Parliamentary Secretary to three of Canada's Ministers: Industry, Health and Environment.
+During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as a Parliamentary Secretary in three busy portfolios: Industry, Health and Environment.
 He was a pivotal part of the process that lead to the creation of the Rouge National Urban Park, the first National Park to be established within a local Canadian municipality.

 In recent years, Colin has served as the Conservative Party's Shadow Minister for Canada-U.S. Relations and the Federal Economic Development Agency for Southern Ontario.
 In the 42nd Parliament he served as the Shadow Cabinet Secretary for Canada-U.S. Relations.
-In this role he continues to be deeply involved in all aspects of national and international industrial, trade and regulatory issues.
+He continues to be deeply involved in all aspects of our national and international industrial, trade and regulatory issues.
 He has remained a tireless supporter of our local and national manufacturing industries since his election to Parliament and is a long-time advocate for several important health-related issues including autism, obesity, natural health products, Hepatitis-C victims, and families affected by Fetal Alcohol Spectrum Disorder (FASD).
 He is currently serves as a member of the House of Commons Standing Committee on Veterans Affairs.

-You can help our team to re-elect Colin in Canada's 45th federal general election by signing up here.
+You can help our team re-elect Colin in Canada's 45th federal general election by signing up here today.